Obituary of Clarence White

 Surviving besides his wife, Judi, are: one son, Todd M. White and his companion, Heather Coffin, of Hamilton; one daughter, Kari A. Nemo of Canastota; one son-in-law, A.J.
 Nemo of Canastota; one former daughter-in-law, Kristi Bianco of Florida; three brothers and a sisters-in-law, Robert L. White of Canastota, Richard and Christina Meacham of Kentucky, and Alan Meacham of Cazenovia; five sisters and four brothers-in-law, Dianna Foster of Watertown, Deborah and Lyman Campbell of Eaton, Cynthia and Kevin Goodwin of Cortland, Darlene and Edward Wheelin of Cazenovia, and Mary White-Meacham and Dean Williams of Alaska; three grandsons, Nicholas White, Tyler White, and Aaron Nemo; as well as many nieces, nephews, cousins, and friends.

-At Whitey's request there will be no calling hours or funeral, however, a Celebration of his Life will be held after the holidays at a date and time to be announced.
+At Whitey's request there will be no calling hours or funeral, however, a Celebration of His Life will be held from 1 to 5 p.m. on Saturday, December 29, 2018, at The Owl's Club, 130 Vanderbilt Avenue, Oneida, NY.
 Arrangements are under the supervision of the J. Homer Ball Funeral Home, Inc., 201 James Street, Canastota.
 In his memory, contributions may be made to the Canastota Fire Department Old Timers, c/o Rex Cary, President, 7035 Forbes Road, Canastota, NY 13032, or to Clear Path for Veterans, 1223 Salt Springs Road, Chittenango, NY 13037.